FinVet: A Collaborative Framework of RAG and External Fact-Checking Agents for Financial Misinformation Detection: Methodology

 \subsubsection{Fact-Check Pipeline}

-The Fact-Check Pipeline provides a complementary verification approach that augments the context-based RAG methodology.
-This pipeline operates through two distinct verification stages:
+The Fact-Check Pipeline provides a modular verification layer that complements the RAG-based methodology by linking FinVet to externally verified, authoritative information sources.
+It can interface with any structured fact-checking repository, whether academic, governmental, or institutional.
+The pipeline operates through two distinct stages:

-\begin{itemize} \item \textit{External Verification Component}: The system queries an external fact-checking source to identify previously analyzed claims.
-When matches are found, the system extracts evidence from the fact-check response, prioritizing textual ratings and publisher conclusions.
-Source attribution is preserved directly via the URL to the original fact-checked source.
-For cases where a match is available in the external source, the system assigns the maximum confidence (1.0) to the verdict.
+\begin{itemize} \item \textit{External Verification Component}: This component queries externally maintained fact-checking repositories to determine whether the input claim has already been verified.
+If a matching record exists, the system retrieves the publisher’s verdict, explanatory rationale, and source reference, then maps these elements into FinVet’s standardized output format comprising verdict, evidence, and source.
+Verified claims obtained from external repositories are treated as authoritative and assigned a fixed confidence value of 1.0.
+In practice, this component can connect to publicly available repositories such as Google Fact Check Tools, PolitiFact, Snopes, or Reuters Fact Check, while the architecture also supports integration with other domain-specific fact-checking APIs.

-\item \textit{LLM Analyzer}: When external verification yields no results, the system uses role-based prompting to an LLM.
-Evidence is generated through the structured analysis of the claim by the model, and sources are explicitly labeled as "Parametric Knowledge".
-Confidence scores are extracted from the model's self-reported confidence rating. \end{itemize}
+\item \textit{LLM Analyzer}: When no verified record is found externally, the system employs role-based prompting to an LLM to analyze the claim and generate verdict and supporting evidence.
+The source of the verdict from this stage is explicitly labeled 'Parametric Knowledge', distinguishing model-generated reasoning from externally verified information.
+The confidence value is also derived from the LLM’s internal scoring or self-assessed certainty estimate. \end{itemize}

+To limit potential error propagation, the prompting template constrains the model to cite only information derived from the input claim, to flag ambiguity or insufficient context with a “Not Enough Information (NEI)” label instead of producing unsupported conclusions, and to perform basic internal consistency checks such as temporal and numerical validation.
+These measures ensure that the reasoning process remains bounded, transparent, and traceable within FinVet’s verification workflow.